-Another reason the Americans didn’t think the DRV would initiate a guerrilla war in South Vietnam had to do with the fact that throughout the decade of the nineteen fifties, North Vietnam expanded the ranks of its conventional army.
+Another reason the Americans didn’t believe the DRV would initiate a guerrilla war in South Vietnam had to do with the fact that throughout the 1950s, North Vietnam expanded the ranks of its conventional army.
 That army was organized along Russian and Chinese lines, which included regular companies, battalions, regiments, and divisions.
-Its troops were also armed with Communist Bloc weapons and equipped with Russian trucks and armored vehicles.
+Its troops were also armed with Eastern Bloc and Chinese weapons and equipped with Russian trucks and armored vehicles.

 Having consulted with Chinese and North Korean military officials during and after the Korean War, Hanoi’s leaders also recognized the potential for a U.S. Inchon-style landing behind the lines of a southbound North Vietnamese invasion force.
 If the North Vietnamese Army attempted to race down the coastal plain in tanks and trucks, U.S. Marines could land behind the advancing Communist army, cutting off its resupply and reinforcement.
-If that happened, then the North Vietnamese Army, like the North Korean Army at Pusan following the U.S. Marine landing at Inchon, would either have to rapidly retreat north or perish in the South.
+If that happened, the North Vietnamese Army, like the North Korean Army at Pusan following the U.S. Marine landing at Inchon, would either have to rapidly retreat north or perish in the south.
 A conventional invasion down the coastal plain played to U.S. advantages – it invited Communist defeat.

 The only other North Vietnamese invasion route into South Vietnam lay through Laos.
-Communist units could pass from North Vietnam into Laos via the Annamese Cordillera’s Mu Ghia and Ben Karai passes, slip past the western border of South Vietnam, and then turn east from Laos into South Vietnam, entering it through the highlands.
+Communist units could pass from North Vietnam into Laos via the Annamese Cordillera’s Mu Ghia and Ben Karai passes, slip past the western border of South Vietnam, and then turn east from Laos into South Vietnam.
 This invasion route avoided U.S. naval power, lessened the likelihood of an Inchon-like landing behind Communist lines, and reduced the effectiveness of U.S. airpower, since the weather, terrain, and vegetation in the highlands afforded Communist troops cover and concealment from patrolling American aircraft.
 But in 1959, the Politburo rejected a conventional invasion of South Vietnam through Laos because neither a well-developed road network, nor a logistical base capable of supporting a conventional army, yet existed in the Laotian Panhandle.

 Ho wanted to isolate the U.S. in Vietnam, rather than take actions that garnered it allies.
 An insurgency, consisting predominately of rural, poor southerners, would look like a legitimate expression of popular discontent against the American-backed Saigon regime.
-The choice to pursue an insurgency in the South was as much a public relations strategy as it was a military strategy.
-A war of national liberation in the South had the potential of winning the Communists allies in the West, while a conventional invasion would win the U.S. allies.
+Thus, the choice to pursue an insurgency in South Vietnam was as much a public relations strategy as it was a military strategy.
+A war of national liberation had the potential of winning the Communists allies in the West, while a conventional invasion would win the U.S. allies.

-In Korea, the United States responded massively to Kim Il Sung’s cross-border invasion of South Korea.
+In Korea, the United States responded massively to Kim Il Sung’s invasion of South Korea.
 Ho Chi Minh did not want the Americans doing in Vietnam what they had done in Korea.
 He desired very much to keep the U.S. from direct military intervention in Vietnam.
 A protracted guerrilla war had a much greater chance of discouraging U.S. military involvement than an outright invasion.
-A southern insurgency would conceal Hanoi’s role in the South, making it harder for the Americans to label the war as an act of aggression.
+The Americans would find it difficult to brand an insurgency as North Vietnamese aggression if the lion’s share of guerrilla supplies, foodstuffs, and recruits originated within South Vietnam.